A new way to unify all fermion and boson fields, including gravity: Internal spaces of second quantised fermion and boson fields

-In Table~\ref{13+1representation} the odd ``basis vectors'' are presented in the case that $d=(13+1)$ for one family of fermions - quarks and leptons and antiquarks and antileptons - as products of an odd number of nilpotents (at least one, up to seven), the rest are projectors (from six to zero).
+In Table~\ref{Table so13+1.} the odd ``basis vectors'' are presented in the case that $d=(13+1)$ for one family of fermions - quarks and leptons and antiquarks and antileptons - as products of an odd number of nilpotents (at least one, up to seven).
 The ``basis vectors'' are eigenstates of all the Cartan subalgebra memebers, Eq.~(\ref{cartangrasscliff}), of the Lorentz algebra.

 The creation and annihilation operators are for odd and even ``basis vectors'' the tensor products, $\,*_{T}\,$, of the basis in ordinary space-time in $d=(3+1)$, and the ``basis vectors'' in internal space, with $d=(5+1)$ or $d=(13+1)$: For anti-commuting creation operators we have ${\bf \hat{b}}^{s \dagger}_{f} (\vec{p}) \,= \, \sum_{m} c^{sm}{}_f (\vec{p}) \,\hat{b}^{\dagger}_{\vec{p}}\,*_{T}\, \hat{b}^{m \dagger}_{f}$, Eq.~(\ref{wholespacefermions}).